mong01/Adeptus-Mechanicus-FW-Battlescribe/readme.txt

-Place this file in C:\Users\liamh\BattleScribe\data\Warhammer 40,000 9th Edition.
+Place this file in C:\Users\YourName\BattleScribe\data\Warhammer 40,000 9th Edition.
 Appears next to Adeptus Mechanicus in BattleScribe.